Immigration and Nationality Act of 1965: Provisions

 It added a quota system for immigration from the Western Hemisphere, which was not included in the earlier national quota system.
 This was for the first time, immigration from the Western Hemisphere was limited, while the Eastern Hemisphere saw an increase in the number of visas granted.
+Previously, immigrants from Western Hemisphere countries needed merely to register themselves as permanent residents with a financial sponsor in the United States to avoid becoming public charges, and were not subject to skills-based requirements.

-It added a labor certification requirement, which dictated that the Secretary of Labor needed to certify labor shortages.
+It added a labor certification requirement, which dictated that the Secretary of Labor needed to certify labor shortages in economic sectors for certain skills-based immigration statuses.

-It explained how immigrants who are not immediate relatives of citizens and are considered special immigrants would apply and get approved to immigrate into the United States.
-Most approvals will need to be approved by the Attorney General, Congress, and Secretary of Labor.

-Refugees were given the seventh and last category preference with the possibility of adjusting their status.
+Refugees were given the seventh and last category preference with the possibility of adjusting their status to permanent residents within one year of being granted refugee status.
 However, refugees could enter the United States by other means, such as seeking temporary asylum.

+The provisions of the 1794 Jay Treaty with the United Kingdom still apply, giving freedom of movement to Native Americans born in Canada.

 Immediate impact on quota immigrant admissions

-The Act of October 3, 1965 phased out the National Origins Formula quota system set by the Immigration and Nationality Act of 1952 in two stages:
+The Act of October 3, 1965, phased out the National Origins Formula quota system set by the Immigration and Nationality Act of 1952 in two stages: